nt-hung/nt-hung.github.io/_research/Range-based-target-localization.md

 trackers respect to the target is characterized.
-We also propose a receding horizon planning, control, and estimation framework for the target localization and pursuit problem where the constraints on the trackers’ inputs and the uncertainty of the target are taken into account explicitly [Hung et al., 2020a].
+We also propose a receding horizon planning, control, and estimation framework for the target localization and pursuit problem where the constraints on the trackers’ inputs and the uncertainty of the target are taken into account explicitly  [[Paper]](https://www.sciencedirect.com/science/article/abs/pii/S0921889020304486).

 3. After solving the aforementioned sub-problems, we come back the original problem.
 We exploit the knowledge about observability and the optimal trajectory for range-based target localization to plan desired motions for the trackers.
 We then propose a cooperative distributed estimation and control (DEC) strategy to address the constraints on the topology of the inter-tracker communication network.
 To this effect, a distributed extended Kalman filter (DEKF) is adopted for the cooperative estima- tion of the target’s state, and a distributed consensus control strategy is proposed for the cooperative pursuit of the target.
 The later aims at driving all trackers to the vicinity of the target while holding an optimal target-trackers relative-geometry